Vedant-Bhalgama/Dr0pFi/README.md

 # Dr0pFi - Steal WiFi Passwords from Windows
-Using this tool, You can capture all WiFi Passwords stored on Windows Computer and mail them to your email!
+Using this tool, You can capture all Saved WiFi Passwords stored on Windows Computer and mail them to your email!

+# Note

+`--> I thank Zaid Sabih as he taught me to mkae this kind of wonderful and useful programs.` `--> I am not going to be responsible for any Illegal Purpose`

 # General Info